stevenyslee/Datastructures-and-Algorithms-notes/Lectures/Compiled/Lecture-3.md

 ```

-A simple stack implementation in Python using the builtin list ADT.
-Code [here](./Algorithms/Stack.py ).
+A simple stack implementation in Python using the builtin list Datastructure.
+Code [here](../../Code/Datastructures/Stack/Stack.py ).

 A stack can also be implemented using arrays.
 Depending on the implementation however, a stack using arrays may have <img src="https://latex.codecogs.com/gif.latex?O(n)"/> insertion and removal when the initial capacity of the array is reached and all elements will have to be migrated in a new array.